-McMillan's Transportation Industry Group is a recognized leader in delivering expert legal services to the transportation industry, including rate and service negotiations and proceedings, advisory work in operations and logistics, commercial undertakings, regulatory matters, engineering and safety compliance and government relations efforts.
-We advise on supply and procurement relationships, and assist in commercial transactions such as the acquisition, financing and disposition of transportation businesses and equipment, private infrastructure investment and development, public-private partnerships, joint ventures and strategic alliances.
+McMillan LLP is a highly regarded transportation law firm and a recognized leader in interpreting transport and logistics laws for the benefit of our clients.
+Whether you need a transportation lawyer with legal expertise in rate and service negotiations and proceedings, operations and logistics, commercial undertakings, regulatory matters, engineering and safety compliance or government relations efforts, we can help.
+McMillan is also well equipped to advise on supply and procurement relationships and to assist in commercial transactions such as the acquisition, financing and disposition of transportation businesses and equipment, private infrastructure investment and development, public-private partnerships, joint ventures and strategic alliances.